BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 4: Install Python 3, pip3 and git</b></p>

-While `git` has not been mentioned as a requirement for SQL Server, it's used for the course.
+While `git` has not been mentioned as a requirement for SQL Server, it's used for the workshop.

 <pre>
 [console]::ForegroundColor = "DarkCyan"